mimblewimble/grin-rfcs/text/0002-grin-governance.md

 ### Not objectives

 - **Do not create fiefdoms.** Do not create emperors.
-Nobody is anybody else's boss.
+Nobody is the boss of anybody else.
 - **Do not create bureaucracy for the sake of bureaucracy.** Do not impose death by a thousand papercuts or let forms and administration get in the way of making progress.
 - **Do not discourage contributions.** Nobody can prevent someone else from doing work.
 Anyone can contribute in which ever way they find meaningful.
 You do not need to ask for permission.